sofiapapad90/VarCoPP/README.md

 each prediction (*i.e.* how many RFs agree for the disease-causing class) and the **Classification Score** (*i.e.* the median probability for the disease-causing class among all RFs), with the most probable disease-causing bi-locus combinations being at the top of the list.

-An online version of the tool that can predict any bi-locus combinations from a given list of variants (SNPs and indels) belonging in one individual can be found at https://varcopp.ibsquare.be/.